MassilAit/blog/content/posts/ai_explained_part1.md

 <img src="/blog/images/ai_explained_part1/house_size_vs_price.png" alt="Alt text" width="80%" style="display: block; margin: auto; padding-bottom: 20px">

-Now, our goal is to find an algorithm that can determine the best w and b to fit the data and make good predictions.
+Now, our goal is to find an algorithm that can determine the best $w$ and $b$ to fit the data and make good predictions.

 ## The algorithm